 We don’t have the time here to fully address the above passage, but suffice it to say, many commentators have assumed Jesus was speaking of His Transfiguration or perhaps Pentecost.
 Glory, Angels and Judgment were not all facets of either event.
 And since the Transfiguration and Pentecost were only 6 days and 60 days future, it seems rather preposterous (sorry for the strong term) to believe that Jesus could have been making such an abrupt statement were He referring to a time when every disciple (with the exception of Judas) was still very much alive.
 According to this startling statement, Jesus made clear that only “some” would still be alive to “see the Son of Man coming in His kingdom.”
 But the fact is that there would be “some”.
 Unless there are “some” who are still alive today (2009), this statement gives us no wiggle room.
 Much like “this generation” Jesus once again timestamped His coming.

 And even earlier Jesus was laying the groundwork for the timing of His coming.

 “But whenever they persecute you in one city, flee to the next; for truly I say to you, you will not finish going through the cities of Israel until the Son of Man comes.
 Matthew 10:23

 Who was it that will not have finished “going through the cities of Israel until the Son of Man comes”?
-“You”, right?
-LoL No, the same “you” to whom Jesus was speaking in Matthew 16:27-28 and in the Olivet Discourse of Matthew 24:34.
+“Us?”
+No, the same “you” to whom Jesus was speaking in Matthew 16:27-28 and in the Olivet Discourse of Matthew 24:34.

 It was this direct teaching of Jesus that the Holy Spirit used to teach the timing of 2nd coming [or as some prefer, His coming in judgment] to Jesus’s devout followers.
 Matthew 24:34 doesn’t stand alone.
-It, taken in consort with Matthew 10:23 and Matthew 16:27-28, provides the framework that was fleshed out in the Bible’s Letters/Epistles.
+It, taken in consort with Matthew 10:23 and Matthew 16:27-28, provides the framework that was fleshed out in the New Testaments letters/epistles.